microsoft/vscode-docs/docs/python/tutorial-django.md

 Anyone (or any build server) that receives a copy of the project needs only to run the `pip install -r requirements.txt` command to reinstall the packages on which the app depends within the active environment.

+> [!NOTE]
-> **Note**: `pip freeze` lists all the Python packages you have installed in the current environment, including packages you aren't currently using.
+> `pip freeze` lists all the Python packages you have installed in the current environment, including packages you aren't currently using.
 The command also lists packages with exact version numbers, which you might want to convert to ranges for more flexibility in the future.
 For more information, see [Requirements files](https://pip.readthedocs.io/1.1/requirements.html) in the pip command documentation.

 ### Create a superuser and enable the administrative interface